mvdom/mvdom/README.md

 ## Full BaseHTMLElement lifecycle and typescript decorators

-mvdom [BaseHTMLElement](src/c-base.ts) is just a base class that extends DOM native custom element class `HTMLElement` and add some minimalistic but expressive lifecycle methods as well as few typescript decorators (or properties) to allow safe event bindings (i.e., which will get unbound appropriately).
+mvdom [BaseHTMLElement](src/c-base.ts) is just a base class that extends DOM native custom element class `HTMLElement` and add some minimalistic but expressive lifecycle methods as well as few typescript decorators (or properties for pure JS) to allow safe event bindings (i.e., which will get unbound appropriately).

 ```ts
 // full component